SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

-## Revisiting the Die DSL: a Case for Double Dispatch
+## Revisiting the Die DSL: a case for double dispatch
 @ch:doubleDispatch

 In Chapter *@cha:dsl@*, using the Die DSL we could only sum die handles together as in `2 D20 + 1 D4`.
 In this new chapter we extend the Die DSL implementation to support the sum of a die with another one or with a die handle \(and vice versa\).